DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Point #3, the sustain point (optional loop always starts and finishes at point #3).
 - Point #4, the release point, when the applied voltage on **GATE** input jack falls below +1V (low gate).

-:warning: The MIX ENVelope is **always retriggered** on every incoming gate, this behavior is normal!

 They're 4 rates:
 - RATE 1 is the time (milliseconds) to run the first vector (between points #0 and #1).
 - RATE 2 is the time (milliseconds) to run the second vector (between points #1 and #2).